vidhishajaswani/CI-CD-Pipeline/README.md

 ## Initial Steps

-1. Git clone the milestone_1.2 branch and set up the ansible-srv and jenkins-srv using baker bake.
+1. Git clone the master branch and set up the ansible-srv and jenkins-srv using baker bake.

 2. The inventory file has the details for jenkins-srv VM.
 You may edit the IP address if necessary.
 It is assumed that the jenkins-srv runs as the host for source repository that tracks the changes made to the Enterprise applications ```checkbox.io``` and ```iTrust2```.